 We are always looking to improve our website and in order to do this, we gather anonymous data about how people use our website using cookies.
 The data from cookies helps us make decisions about improvements, including how to make information easier to find and actions easier to complete.
 Our website cookies don’t collect personal information, just an anonymous identifier and details about website visits.

-When you submit correspondence to Council or speak at a public hearing, it becomes part of the official record for that public hearing.
-Your personal contact information will not be released publicly.
+When you submit correspondence to Council or speak at a public hearing, the correspondence and your name and street becomes part of the official record for that public hearing.
+Your personal contact information (unit or house number, email or telephone number) will not be released publicly.

 The information we collect will only be used for the purpose it was collected, which may include obtaining feedback about the delivery of the service.
 For instance, we won’t use an email address that you used to login to your Property Account to send you recreation marketing emails (unless you sign up for those as well).
 Your information will not be disclosed to third parties without your permission, except when it is required by law (as outlined in the Act).